opfesoft/sol-docs/db/world/quest_template.md

 ### RequiredPlayerKills

-Displays how much players you need to kill betd class=td class=a class=/td data-linked-resource-default-alias=fore completing the quest.
+Displays how much players you need to kill before completing the quest.

 ### RewardTalents